oSoWoSo/vbm/README.md

 # Dependencies

-vpm requires BASH, the Bourne Again SHell, which should be installed by default on a new VoidLinux system.
-You also will need git and xcheckrestart both provided by xtools package to obtain a clone of the vpm GitHub repository.
+vbm requires BASH, the Bourne Again SHell, which should be installed by default on a new VoidLinux system.
+You also will need git and xcheckrestart both provided by xtools package to obtain a clone of the vbm repository.
 (see "Installation" section, below).

-Or you can just grab vpm and paste it anywhere in your system.
+Or you can just grab vbm and paste it anywhere in your system.

 # Installation